 Hello, I’m Paul Bennett

-Chief Creative Officer and co-CEO
+Co-Chair and Chief Creative Officer of IDEO

 Creative excellence is my remit, across all aspects of our business—from participating in projects myself to encouraging our designers to create their best possible work.
 I am always pushing, and hopefully inspiring, our clients and the world at large to think boldly, bravely and big.